![]() |

 at

-According to the ordinance, no pet store “shall display, sell, trade, deliver, barter, lease, rent, auction, give away, transfer, offer for sale or transfer, or otherwise dispose of dogs or cats.”
+NEWS According to the ordinance, no pet store “shall display, sell, trade, deliver, barter, lease, rent, auction, give away, transfer, offer for sale or transfer, or otherwise dispose of dogs or cats.”

 The ordinance does not apply to animal shelters or rescue organizations.